Judgy53/LunarApostles/README.md

 # Lunar Apostles

-Makes pillars optional and each pillar takes you to fight a different apostle that rewards you with an item/pearl.
-Adds new abilities to each of the 4 unique twisted scavengers.
+Makes pillars optional and each pillar takes you to fight a different apostle (lunar scav) that rewards you with an item/pearl.
+Adds new abilities to each of the 4 twisted scavengers to make each unique.
+The names don't matter since abilities are changed after activating the pillar.
+Could use more tweaks/polish.

 TODOS:
 - Attach set_scene event to pillars
 - Return players back to the pillar after completing the boss
-- Change lunar scav bag to regular
-- Finish Twiptwip
+- Add a reward for defeating the boss
 - Finish Guragura

-looks like theyre linked so changing 1's abilities changes em all even if i clone, will change as you "enter" the pillars also the names dont even matter since itll change based on the pillar

 ## Kipkip (Mass Pillar)